Dany511/Coursera_Capstone/README.md

 To compare the similarities of two cities, we decided to explore neighborhoods, segment them, and group them into clusters to find similar neighborhoods in a big city like New York and Toronto.
 To be able to do that, we need to cluster data which is a form of unsupervised machine learning: k-means clustering algorithm.

+Work Flow:

+Using credentials of Foursquare API features of near-by places of the neighborhoods would be mined.
+Due to http request limitations the number of places per neighborhood parameter would reasonably be set to 100 and the radius parameter would be set to 500.

 # 4) Results :

 The Location: